3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 You don’t just dry meat in a dehydrator; it has to be allowed to cure for a specific time.
 Follow the jerky and dried meat instructions for your dehydrator precisely to avoid illness.
 There is little to worry about if you just follow the instructions and if you don’t take short cuts.

-My Nesco dehydrator has pre-mixed spice and cure packets and jerky kits available as aftermarket items.
 Other dehydrators probably have their versions.
 Do keep in mind that drying meat requires using curing salts that contain nitrates and nitrite.
 Some people claim that celery seed is a natural way to cure meat but it contains nitrites too, they are just from a natural source.
 People need to realize that they are not eliminating nitrates entirely.

 People did dry meat without curing, but they still salted it plenty.
 It is best to treat it properly though because you do not want food poisoning or to lose all your investment due to spoilage.